 In truth, this article might not scare you too much.
 I am happy (honestly!) to say that cats, with their high levels of prudence, do not have a super-special knack for getting into trouble during the winter holidays.
 The overwhelming majority of cats get through them unscathed.

-1. Unstable Christmas trees
+1. Cats and Christmas trees

 Believe it or not, in my experience this is the most common cause of unwanted veterinary visits for cats during the holidays.
 Christmas trees are remarkably attractive to some cats, and they simply aren’t as stable as real trees with roots.